Please meet the summer galette that celebrates all the colors of the stone fruit rainbow!

 - When possible, buy local and organic fruit.

-- If the dough get too sticky and hard to work with, just pop tit back in the fridge or freezer to chill for a few minutes then keep going.
+- If the dough gets too sticky and hard to work with, pop tit back in the fridge/freezer and chill for a few minutes then keep going.

-- Embrace galettes inner rusticity and chill ~ there’s no need to worry about any sort of perfection when assembling.
+- Embrace galettes inner chill on don’t worry about perfection when assembling.

 What a divine recipe, colorful and refreshing fior the por the perfect summer desert.